yuvaldori/gigaspaces-wiki-jekyll/xap100adm/asynchronous-replication.markdown

 </os-core:embedded-space>
 {% endhighlight %}

+{%info%}
+In addition you should change `cluster-config.groups.group.repl-policy.processing-type` to `global-order` if async replication is used between primary and its backup.
+{%endinfo%}

 # When to Use Asynchronous Replication

 Asynchronous replication provides fastest performance because the replication is executed asynchronously to the operation.
 However, this comes with a cost